shaktigurung/Market/README.md

  - Tasks were generally delegated to those who had already worked on dependent tasks to allow for smooth implementation, rather than having to learn another members codebase.

 18. Discuss how Agile methodology is being implemented in your project.
 - By using the agile methodology we went over the requirements which were pulled from the wireframes.
 We then as a team laid out a rough plan for our development process.
 As a team, we decided to do a majority of the design after the base development of the product was complete.
 We then release the product on Heroku for it to be live.
 If we have missed anything major we will update as soon as possible.
 If not we would implement updates when enough improvements were made.
+- Regular stand-ups were held every day to delegate tasks
+- An MVP was created for an early functioning application and additional features were tested and added incrementally
+- Tasks were seperated into "sprints" to ensure tasks could begin and be completed in a short time

 19. Provide an overview and description of your Source control process.
  - We are using Git (Github) as our VCS (version control system).
 It allows us to track all changes to every file.
 Using Git means that we do not need to have any other software or application, because it is entirely file based.
 In the team we didn’t have a set structure when using Git which looking back is something we should have had.
 Although, for new features, we would create a separate branch on our local and push that to the repository.
 Once the feature was complete it would then be merged into the master.